 Negligent Security Liability

 Property owners, especially owners of businesses who invite customers onto their property, have a duty to keep the premises safe from dangers.
-Atlanta negligent security lawyer Terrence R. Bethune serves clients throughout Georgia by litigating personal injury cases.
+Atlanta negligent security liability lawyer Terrence R. Bethune serves clients throughout Georgia by litigating personal injury cases.
 If you were injured as a result of a business’ failure to provide adequate security, The Bethune Law Firm can help you seek compensation for your injuries.

 THOUSANDS OF CRIMES ARE COMMITTED EACH YEAR IN ATLANTA

-According to the Atlanta Police Department, the overall crime rate in Atlanta decreased about five percent from 2011 to 2012.
+According to the Atlanta Police Department, the overall crime rate in Atlanta decreased by about five percent from 2011 to 2012.
 Although we all want our city to be safe, crimes still occur.
 There were 3,555 aggravated assaults and 2,276 robberies in Atlanta in 2012.
 A premises owner should take action to protect people on her property if she has reason to believe crime might occur.